ekim1707/PeachtreeData-React-Frontend/README.md

 ## Challenges
-I had done quite a few of my own practice projects up to this point, but this is definitely the first complete, and significantly comprehensive full-stack project I have completed so far.
-It was definitely challenging in many aspects, but I think the single complaint that stood out while I was toiling away at it was how many various tasks (large or small) that I had to take care of all by myself.
-I remember several times wondering if I should have chosen a different idea for this solo-project that I wanted to finish as quickly as possible finalize my portfolio.
-As I kept going, I kept finding more and more aspects I wanted to include that would make a social media-type site really stand out, and I just didn't have the time or resources to manage it all by myself.
+I had done quite a few of my own practice projects up to this point, but this is definitely the first complete, and significantly comprehensive, full-stack project I have completed so far.
+It was definitely challenging in many aspects, but I think the single thing that stood out the most while I was toiling away at it was how endless it felt.
+I remember several times wondering if I should have chosen a different idea for this one instead of social-media because I needed to finish it as soon as possible to complete my portfolio.
+As I kept going, I kept finding more and more aspects I wanted to include, but I just felt like I didn't have the time or resources to handle it all by myself.

 ## Screenshots
   * Connections page: